gunasekar/TEDx_WordPress_Theme/README.md

 # [TEDx Wordpress Theme]

-The TEDx Wordpress Theme is a starting WordPress theme made for TEDx organizers that’s based on the [Roots Wordpress Theme](http://www.rootstheme.com/), [HTML5 Boilerplate](http://html5boilerplate.com/), Starkers, and one of the best CSS frameworks, [Foundation](http://foundation.zurb.com/).
+The TEDx Wordpress Theme is a WordPress theme made for TEDx organizers that’s based on the [Roots Wordpress Theme](http://www.rootstheme.com/), [HTML5 Boilerplate](http://html5boilerplate.com/), and one of the best CSS frameworks, [Foundation](http://foundation.zurb.com/).

+## Created for
+TEDxGCT - www.tedxgct.com

 ## Quick start